Krinkle/js-togo/03-fibonacci/README.md

 the `input`.

-Write a `fibonacci` function that takes one `n` parameter, and returns the appropiate Fibonacci number.
+Write a `fibonacci` function that takes one `n` parameter, and returns the appropriate Fibonacci number.

 Hint: The `fibonacci` function may call itself recursively as needed.